State governance

 No hay anuncios

-"That fifteen kilometers from the Puerta del Sol there is a city that demonstrates that it can be governed better, defending public services in contrast to privatizations, greatly bothers the Community of Madrid and Génova," states Castillejo.
-From her municipal team, they highlight that their city model is based on a "very powerful" network of associations and entities, a history of "struggle for social rights," and a "good quality of life" with "many of its own activities."
+"That fifteen kilometers from the Puerta del Sol there is a city that demonstrates that it can be governed better, defending public services in contrast to privatizations, greatly annoys the Community of Madrid and Génova," states Castillejo.
+From her municipal team, they emphasize that their city model is based on a "very powerful" network of associations and entities, a history of "struggle for social rights," and a "good quality of life" with "many of its own activities."
 Hence, they claim, they have even been described as a "Gallic village" in the southeast of Madrid.

-Make up for lack of investment
+Make up for the lack of investment

 Cargando